Unrealized capital gains tax: This is the plan Elon Musk and other billionaires don’t like

 President Biden and Democrats in Congress want to move forward with a new way to tax billionaires in order to help pay for the essential services hundreds of millions of Americans need.
 However, two groups of people don’t like this idea: Republicans in Congress and many of the billionaires themselves.

 Specifically, the groups opposing the new tax plan don’t like it because it wouldn’t tax income, and instead, it would tax unrealized capital gains.
-Why this is so critical and game-changing is because most rich people are rich not because they are making millions or billions a year in income, but because they own assets that are appreciating by millions or billions a year.
+This is so critical and game-changing because most rich people are rich not because they are making millions or billions a year in income, but because they own assets that are appreciating by millions or billions a year.

 Currently, these assets—property, shares in companies, cryptocurrencies, artworks—aren’t taxable until they are sold.
 Only then are the assets taxable, usually in the form of capital gains tax.
 This is why the rich can grow their wealth so much without paying a cent in tax.